dart-lang/test/README.md

 [term_glyph]: https://pub.dartlang.org/packages/term_glyph

-## Integration with build systems
+### `build_runner`

-If you are using a build system (such as `package:build_runner`) to generate your js files (or other files), you will need to create a fully valid package in a directory, with the fully compiled tests.
-You can pass this directory using the `--precompiled` flag.
+If you are using `package:build_runner` to build your package, then you will need a dependency on `package:build_test` to your `dev_dependencies`, and then you can use the `pub run build_runner test` command to run tests.

-It is recommended that you wrap this logic up in a script of your own, which performs a build and then calls `pub run test --precompiled <output-dir>`.
-For instance `package:build_runner` provides a `test` command which does exactly that.

-All tests must be bootstrapped with a new Dart file, using the platform specific imports under `package:test/bootstrap/<platform>.dart`.
-The created bootstrap file path should be the original test name with `.<platform>_test.dart` appended.

-For the `node` and `browser` platforms, there must also be a corresponding `.js` file for each test.
+To supply arguments to `package:test`, you need to separate them from your build args with a `--` argument.
+For example, running all web tests in release mode would look like this `pub run build_runner test --release -- -p vm`.

 ## Further Reading